 She advises and conducts legal proceedings on matters such as individual and collective redundancies, reorganisations, workplace privacy, and employment contracts (competition clauses, study costs clauses, etc.).

-Nadia is involved in the work of War Child and the Najib Amhali Foundation.
-She also provides guidance in the prestigious programme The Boardroom of the Vrije Universiteit Amsterdam.
+Nadia is involved in the work of War Child and the Youth and Education Fund.
+She also provides guidance in the prestigious programme The Boardroom of the Vrije Universiteit Amsterdam and she holds various board positions in amongst others foundations in the cultural sector.
 In addition, Nadia regularly writes blogs on employment law topics (see opposite under ‘News.), provides workshops, and has collaborated on the book ‘The influence of dismissal.’

 Nadia graduated in the fields of Private Law and International & European Law from the Vrije Universiteit in Amsterdam and has a broad legal background.
 Before she started practicing as a lawyer, Nadia worked for the Education Centre of the Vrije Universiteit as a coordinator in the Diversity and Study Success Department.